Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 Notes:

-All of these instructions contain a `QueryResponseInfo` struct, which contains information about the intended destination of the response, the ID of the query, and the maximum weight that the dispatchable call function can use.
+All Information Reporting instructions contain a `QueryResponseInfo` struct, which contains information about the intended destination of the response, the ID of the query, and the maximum weight that the dispatchable call function can use.
 The dispatchable call function is an optional operation that XCM author can specify, and is executed upon receiving the response, effectively acting as a lifecycle hook on response.

 ---v